theamarks/theamarks/README.md

 ### :fish: How do I spend my time?

 I use data to explore and visualize Illegal, Unreported, and Unregulated (IUU) fishing, and other transdisciplinarity research at Stanford Center for Ocean Solutions.
-I also enjoy supporting scientists on their journeys navigating open-science, reproducibility, and data management through formal and informal conversations.
+I also enjoy supporting scientists on their journeys navigating open-science, reproducibility, and data management.

 ### 🪴 I'm building my skills in: